Locations:

 What is an ileostomy?

-An ileostomy is a surgery that changes the way poop exits your body.
-Surgeons do this procedure when your large intestine can’t be used to store and move waste.
+An ileostomy is a surgical operation that changes the way poop exits your body.
+Surgeons do this procedure when your colon (large intestine) can’t be used to store and move your digestive waste.

 Advertisement